 There are many ways to enhance the beauty of the face, one of which is microblading.
 This method has been popular among women for many years and has many fans.
-Recovery period is one of the disadvantages.
+The recovery period is one of the disadvantages.
 Some people who choose this method for their beauty consider the recovery period to be very important but do not pay enough attention to it.
 Usually, these people are worried about the appearance of their eyebrows during the restoration session, and in the first weeks, one of their concerns is whether their eyebrow changes are normal or not.
 As a result, one of the most important questions for clients of this method is that after a week What should the microblading appearance look like?

 So, all the possible outcomes of microblading after two weeks are below.
 When it comes to defining normal and abnormal behavior, we will discuss what to do in various situations.